BY PHONE

 by Melissa Seifried

-Long COVID Rehabilition Physiotherapist MScPT
+Long COVID Rehabilitation Physiotherapist MScPT

 You are likely reading this because you are either interested in our Long COVID rehabilitation program or your Physiotherapist has recommended you purchase a device for the purpose of monitoring key biometric health data.
 In this blog post, I will elaborate on the purpose behind data monitoring in Long COVID rehabilitation and how to choose a device that best suits your individual needs.